heymarco/OmegaUCB/README.md

 To do

 ### Running the experiments
-Simply execute `experiment_runner.py` to reproduce our results.
-Note that the script will occupy all but one core on your machine.
-On our 30-core machine, the runtime is around 20 hours.
+Simply execute `experiment_runner.py` to run the experiments.
+Note that the script will use all cores on your machine.
+On our 30-core machine, the experiments take approximately 24 hours.

 ### Graphs
 - To reproduce Figure 1, run `tightness_coverage_comparison.py`.